tobybutchart/msg/README.md

 ```
 Where type is one of the above values, and my message is the message to be shown.

-For confirm types callback functions can be added for OK and Cancel button clicks:
+For <i>confirm</i> types callback functions can be added for OK and Cancel button clicks:
 ```js
 const onConfirm = function() {
     console.log("OK button clicked");